tokengamedev/godot-android-modules/google-play-game-services/README.md

 #### Objects:

 - ##### Player:
-  Reprsents the player as represented by the game service
+  Represents the player as represented by the game service
   - **player_id [String]** - Id of the player
   - **title [String]** - Title of the player
   - **display_name [String]** - Name as displayed for the player.